Updated on May 8, 2026

 - Nu eRays Plus: precise handpiece controls and strong cooling for quick, comfortable passes.
 Explore Nu eRays Plus.

-- Nu TriLaze Lite: compact and mobile friendly with very low running cost, ideal for multi room setups.
+- Nu TriLaze Lite: compact and easy to move, with very low running costs, which makes it useful for multi room setups.
 View Nu TriLaze Lite.

 03. For clinic owners: quick setup and compliance

-- Training included: free online or face to face training with certification to support insurance and council checks.
+- Training included: free online or face to face training with certification, which helps with insurance and council checks.

-- Rapid support: if a unit cannot be fixed on site, we dispatch a replacement quickly which keeps your diary moving.
+- Rapid support: if a unit cannot be fixed on site, we send a replacement quickly so your diary does not stall.

 - Next steps: book a demo in Coventry or virtually, or request details for finance and ROI packs.